jdelon02/CSCIS-33a-final/README.md

 # CSCIS-33a-final

+## The Basics

 This project was essentially to take the [Recipe project](https://github.com/jdelon02/cs50Final) I did in Flask for CS50 and Django-fy it.
 I also wanted to really try and get a better understanding of the MVC model while leveraging Django's built in Class based approach.
 There were several features that the Flask version had:
 1. Register/Login/Logout functionality - For Django project, this was baked in.
 2. The ability to view a masonry style grid of Recipes.
-3. The ability to "flag" recipes and "save" them for later viewing.
+3. The ability to "flag" recipes and for later viewing.
 4. A detail page of a recipe, giving more info then the Masonry style display.
 5. The ability to search for recipes by title.

+The repo is avaiable at [github](https://github.com/jdelon02/CSCIS-33a-final) The DB can be deleted, and rebuilt using the following commands:
+`find . -path "*/migrations/*.py" -not -name "__init__.py" -delete`
+`find . -path "*/migrations/*.pyc"  -delete`
+`python manage.py makemigrations recipesite`
+`python manage.py migrate`

+This would allow for registering new users, etc...

+There are test users on the site already:
+User/Pass:
+test1/test
+test2/test

+I did not end up utilizing the django admin.
+99% of the functionality for this is for an end user, so it just wasn't needed.

 ## My Approach: